“Doctor, I’m 30 years old and when I smile, lines appear that weren’t there before. Is this normal or should I be worried?”

-The invisible shift that starts after 25
+The silent change that occurs after 25

 The crucial difference that changes everything